EricLOsorio/md-encyclopedia-entries/<tr>.md

 ## Example 1

-A simple table consisting of 3 rows and 3 cells
+A simple table consisting of 3 rows each with 3 cells

 ```
   <table>